Defence Forces (Ireland): Air Corps

-The Air Corps provides support to the Army and Naval Service, together with non-military air services such as the Emergency Aeromedical (air ambulance) Service, VIP transport, and search and rescue (in support of Coast Guard search and rescue efforts).
-The Air Corps is unable to provide the traditional air force role of defending Irish airspace as it has no fighter aircraft.
+The Air Corps provides support to the Army and Naval Service, together with non-military air services such as the Emergency Aeromedical (air ambulance) Service, VIP transport, and search and rescue (SAR) (in support of Coast Guard search and rescue efforts).
+The Air Corps is unable to provide the traditional air force role of defending Irish airspace as it has no interceptor or fighter aircraft; however, its fixed-wing Pilatus PC-9M turboprop trainers can be armed with a pair of 2.75 inch (70 mm) rocket launcher pods, or a pair of 0.5 inch (12.7 mm) calibre FN HMG machine guns.

-The Air Corps has two Airbus C295 maritime patrol aircraft equipped with detection systems to assist the Naval Service in patrolling Ireland's territorial waters and exclusive economic zone.
-These aircraft are also used for high-altitude, low-opening parachuting by the Army's ARW.
-The Air Corps has six AgustaWestland AW139 utility helicopters capable of being armed with FN MAG machine guns.
-These are used in support of the ARW, Naval Service and Garda Síochána operations, and are the only helicopters within the state capable of flying at night in mountain terrain using night-vision technology.
-The eight Pilatus PC-9 turboprop trainers can be equipped with rocket pods and machine guns, and two Eurocopter EC135 light utility helicopters (which can be used as sniper platforms by the ARW) are used for training pilots and for air-ambulance missions.
+The main fixed-wing aviation assets of the Air Corps include three Airbus C295 aircraft: two maritime patrol (MPA) versions equipped with detection systems to assist the Naval Service in patrolling Ireland's territorial waters and exclusive economic zone, as well as one transport variant for troop lifting, cargo logistics, medical evacuations, and other utility missions.
+These aircraft are also used for high-altitude, low-opening parachuting (HALO) by the Army's ARW.
+Additionally, the Air Corps operates four Pilatus PC-12NG aircraft; three of the spectre variant, and one utility variant.
+They are used for logistics, air ambulance, transport and ISR (Intelligence, Surveillance and Reconnaissance) roles.
+Training utilises eight (originally six in 2004) Pilatus PC-9M turbo-prop aircraft.
+Synthetic training consists of two simulators; one PC-9M, and a multi-crew simulator.

+Rotary-wing capability consists of six AgustaWestland AW139 utility helicopters.
+These are used in support of the ARW, Naval Service, and Garda Síochána operations, and are the only helicopters within the state capable of flying at night in mountain terrain using night-vision technology.
+Two Eurocopter EC135 light utility helicopters (which can be used as sniper platforms by the ARW) are used for training pilots and for air-ambulance missions.

+Weapons systems consist of enabling the eight Pilatus PC-9 turboprop trainers to be equipped with rocket pods and FN .50 cal heavy machine guns.
+It's AW139 are capable of being armed with FN MAG medium machine guns.

-The Air Corps conducted over 130 maritime surveillance patrol flights in 2019, and provided medical support to the HSE for patients by conducting over 233 Emergency Aeromedical Service missions and 32 inter-hospital air ambulance transfers.
+The Air Corps conducted over 130 maritime surveillance patrol flights in 2019, and provided medical support to the Health Service Executive (HSE)) for patients by conducting over 233 Emergency Aeromedical Service missions, and 32 inter-hospital air ambulance transfers.